dejardim/silvamva/README.md

 ---

 I'm [Matheus Desjardins](https://www.instagram.com/matheusdesjardins), but "Desjardins" is a fictional surname that I like a lot, so you can call me "Desjardins" as well.
-Currently, I am deepen my knowledge in concepts of programming languages and OO.
+Currently, I am deepening my knowledge in concepts of programming languages and OO.
 In addition, I'm learning about software patterns and quality to use in agile development projects

 Also, in the free time I like to build side projects to validate concepts that I study or just to test my fun ideas.